particle-iot/photon/README.md

 - **WKP:** This pin allows you to wakeup the module from sleep/standby modes.
 When not used as a WAKEUP, this pin can also be used as a digital GPIO, ADC input or PWM.
 - **D0 - D1:** These are _digital only_ GPIO pins.
 - **A0 - A5:** These can be used as digital GPIOs or as ADC inputs.
-- **DAC:** This pin can be used as a digital GPIO or as a DAC ouput.
+- **DAC:** This pin can be used as a digital GPIO, ADC input or as a DAC ouput.
 - **RX:** Primarily used as UART RX, but can also be used as a digital GPIO, ADC input or PWM.
 - **TX:** Primarily used as UART TX, but can also be used as a digital GPIO, ADC input or PWM.